Online Submission System

 To cover the cost of providing a high-quality publishing service and free access to readers, authors of manuscripts accepted to RESSAT shall pay a one-time Article Processing Charge (APC) of 400 USD.
-There is no charge for rejected articles, and no surcharge based on the length of the article, figures, or supplementary data.
+There is no surcharge based on the length of the article, figures, or supplementary data.
 Editorial items (Editorials, Corrections, Additions, Retractions, Letters, Comments, etc.) are published free of charge.